What is this?

 Shopping, ice cream and all those other “pleasures” are extremely short lived and I don’t think you’ll ever meet anyone who’ll say anything to the contrary.

-15. ezz Says:
+15. ezz says:

 Mwangi,